shiv8115/shiv8115/README.md

 <h3 align="center">A passionate Blockchain developer from India</h3>
 <img align = "right" width = "400" src="https://cdn.dribbble.com/users/1162077/screenshots/3848914/programmer.gif" alt="Coding">

-- 🔭 I'm an experienced **solidity developer** with expertise in understanding and delivering software solutions based on business requirements.
+🚀 I'm a **Full Stack Blockchain Developer** with a strong foundation in JavaScript, Solidity, Web3, and ReactJS.
+I specialize in creating and optimizing smart contracts for NFTs, Marketplaces, and DeFi applications.
+I'm passionate about leveraging blockchain technology to build innovative solutions that align with business requirements.

-- 🌱 My interest lies in **NFTs, Marketplaces, Decentralised Finance and Blockchain development** in general.
+🔭 With a deep understanding of both front-end and back-end technologies, I'm able to deliver comprehensive, end-to-end software solutions.
+My expertise extends to database management, ensuring seamless data flow and storage in all my projects.

-- 👯 I’m looking to collaborate on **Blockchain based project**
+🏆 Proficient in Ethereum and Layer 2 solutions like Polygon, I'm well-versed in the latest blockchain technologies and trends.
+I'm also skilled in testing frameworks like Mocha and Chai, which I use to ensure the reliability and security of my code.

-- 🥇 I'm an expert in Solidity for smart contract development and have been actively doing smart contract auditing which also helps me to write optimized and secure contracts.
+🔍 I'm always eager to take on new challenges and actively seeking collaborations on blockchain projects.
+Feel free to reach out to me for discussions on Solidity, NFTs, Cryptocurrency, Blockchain, JavaScript, Node.js, ReactJS, databases, and more.

-- 💬 Ask me about **Solidity, NFTs, Cryptocurrency, Data structures and Algorithms, Blockchain, JavaScript, Nodejs, C++, Database**
+📫 **How to reach me**: sk811585@gmail.com

-- 📫 How to reach me **sk811585@gmail.com**
+**Skills**:

-- 📄 Know about my experiences [https://drive.google.com/file/d/1lPCp51akQbWcufD0GbwH9WTvFiT2sYzu/view?usp=sharing](https://drive.google.com/file/d/1lPCp51akQbWcufD0GbwH9WTvFiT2sYzu/view?usp=sharing)
+1. Ethereum
-## Skills:
+2. Layer 2 (Polygon)

-- Ethereum
+3. NFTs
-- Layer 2(Polygon)
+4. DeFi
-- NFTs
+5. Solidity
-- DeFi
+6. Hardhat
-- Solidity
+7. JavaScript
-- Hardhat
+8. ReactJS
-- Foundry
+9. Web3
-- Javascript
+10. Mocha
-- Mocha
+11. Chai
-- Chai
+12. Problem Solving
-- Problem Solving
+13. Data Structures
-- Data Structures
+14. Node.js
-- Node
+15. PostgreSQL
-- React
+16. Database Management
 <h3 align="left">Connect with me:</h3>
 <p align="left">
 <a href="https://linkedin.com/in/shivam8115" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/linked-in-alt.svg" alt="shivam8115" height="30" width="40" /></a>